johnnymarquezv/aws-ecs-privatelink-terraform-cdk/README.md

 ## Local Development

-### Local Microservice for Testing
+### Local Development and Testing

-The project includes a FastAPI microservice for local testing of VPC endpoint connectivity:
+The `microservice-repo/` directory contains a production-ready FastAPI microservice that can be used for both local development and production deployment:

 #### Prerequisites
 - Python 3.11+